 Personal Statement/ Essay:

 Audition: The movement audition involves a group improvisational experience.
-We are primarily interested in how you communicate, expressive yourself and interact through movement.
+We are primarily interested in how you communicate, express yourself and interact through movement.
 Applicants need not prepare anything.
 Those living overseas may submit videotape or DVD in lieu of movement audition.
 International candidates should request instructions about these requirements with admission materials and are advised to begin admission process early.

 Interview: Faculty will conduct in-depth in-person interview with applicant consisting of review of personal, academic, interpersonal, and creative aptitudes.
 For international applicants, telephone interview or video chat may be substituted for in-person interview.